rationalpov/mentalModel/combinations.md

 Combinatorial explosion can be used in two ways.

-One way is forward, you use Combinatorial explosion to create many many alternative path or (products), thats what amazon aws does, it doesn't try to create the any product or services through combination, instead it focused on the atoms( elementary services)
+One way is forward, use combinatorial explosion to [package](https://en.wikipedia.org/wiki/Product_bundling) a lot of features or products together.

 by doing this way, you can: